 No matter if you utilize a traditional business plan or a planning tool, it’s important to utilize it when developing new marketing initiatives.
 Doing so can help you avoid costly mistakes and ensures any changes make sense for your business overall.

 Editor’s note: This article was originally published in 2015.
-It was updated in 2020.
+It was updated for 2021.